FPGA-Research-Manchester/FABulous/docs/source/fabric_definition.rst

 ~~~~~~~~~~~~~~~~~~~

 FABulous will take care when implementing the configuration logic and bitstream encoding and the mapping of this into configuration bitstreams.
 This can be done automatically.
 However, users can influence the mapping of configuration bits into the bitstream.
-For our first chip, we used remapping to create a human readable bitstream which is more convenient to modify in a hex editor, as described later in this subsection.
+For our first chip, we used remapping to create a human-readable bitstream which is more convenient to modify in a hex editor, as described later in this subsection.

 In the code example for a LUT, it was shown that the configuration bits are exported into the LUT interface: